2 killed, 12 injured as terrorists target police bus in Kashmir on Parliament Attack anniversary | Politics

 The area has been cordoned off and a search operation launched to track down the assailants, the officials said.

-No terrorist outfit has so far claimed responsibility for the firing on the police bus which came on the 20th anniversary of the attack on the Parliament building in the national capital by the Jaish-e-Mohammad terrorist outfit.
+No terrorist outfit has so far claimed responsibility for the firing on the police bus which came on the 20th anniversary of the attack on the Parliament building.

 On December 13 in 2001, terrorists attacked the Parliament complex and opened fire, killing nine people.
 All five terrorists were shot dead.